MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2025-07-23-Tenure-Portfolio-Year-4.md

 This year alone, I have published **four additional peer-reviewed articles**, in three of which I am first author, in internationally recognized journals like _The Journal of Heredity_, _The American Journal of Botany_, and _Madroño_.
 See CV.
 The research done at Skyline has led to the development of **new lab exericises** and **three honors projects**.
 Additionally, the collaborations developed by this research has led to **Skyline students obtaining lab experience** at institutions like The California Academy of Sciences and SF State.

+I have also added an **example of instructor feedback** to the portfolio as recommended in the last portfolio review.

 ## Teaching Philosophy (click on links)
 [Here](https://michaelsongagradstudent.github.io/blog/2022/10/12/Teaching-Philosophy) is a statement of my teaching philosophy, updated 2025 to address my perspective on AI.